NewGuy012/nested_pie/README.md

 - **FillTransparency**- Used to specify the fill transparency of the wedges.
                         [scalar value between (0, 1)]

+- **IgnorePercent**   - Used to ignore the labelling below a certain percent.
+Useful for small percentage to avoid clutter.
+                        [scalar value between (0, 1)]

 ## Examples:
 ### Example 1: Nested pie chart
 ```matlab